History of the United States Virgin Islands: Danish West India Company

 Following a drought in the late 1720s, the Danish West India Company sought to expand to the nearby island of St. Croix to acquire more arable land.
 The island had been unoccupied by its French owners since 1696.
 The French were willing to sell the island to the Danish to secure their neutrality and money for the War of the Polish Succession.
 In 1733, the Danish West India Company purchased Saint Croix from the French West India Company in exchange for 750,000 livres.
-The treaty which gave Denmark sovereignty stipulated that the islands could not be sold to another nation in the future without the consent of the French government: a requirement that became relevant 132 years later when the island was sold to the United States in 1917.
-When the Danish acquired it, there were approximately 150 British inhabitants and 400–500 enslaved people on Saint Croix.
-They were allowed to remain if they swore allegiance to the king of Denmark.
+The treaty which gave Denmark sovereignty stipulated that the islands could not be sold to another nation in the future without the consent of the French government.
+This would become relevant 132 years later when the island was sold to the United States in 1917.
+When the Danish acquired it, there were approximately 150 British settlers and 400–500 enslaved people on Saint Croix, who were allowed to remain if they swore allegiance to the king of Denmark.

-Faced with continued financial troubles, the Danish West India Company shareholders began to consider drastic measures to preserve their assets.
+However, the Danish West India Company faced continued financial problems and shareholders began to consider drastic measures in order to preserve their assets.
 As early as 1746, it was proposed that the king take over the company's collective assets at the general assembly of shareholders.
-In 1754, a John William Schopen presented King Frederick V with a petition on behalf of the St. Croix burgher council, requesting that the colonists on St. Croix be urgently placed under the direct sovereignty of the king.
-On May 9, 1754, the Board of Trade announced its advocacy for the King to assume direct control of the islands.
-By this point, the company was indebted an estimated 1,000,000 rigsdaler.
+In 1754, John William Schopen presented King Frederick V with a petition on behalf of St. Croix's burgher council, urgently requesting for the colonists on St. Croix to be placed under the direct jurisdiction of the king.
+On May 9, 1754, the Board of Trade announced its support for the proposal.
+By this point, the company's debts were estimated at 1,000,000 rigsdaler.